 The ranch includes ~125 acres of irrigated and sub-irrigated hay ground and controls the following senior water rights:

 - Bruce Irrigation and Supply Ditch, Priorities #104 and #233

 - Undivided 1/5th interest in the Spanish Peak Ditch

-A unique conservation investment opportunity, Ute Ranch is protected by a deed of conservation easement held by Colorado Open Lands which allows development of two additional building sites on the south end of the property.
+A unique conservation investment opportunity, Ute Ranch is protected by a deed of conservation easement held by Colorado Open Lands which allows the development of two additional building sites on the south end of the property.
 The owners have worked to preserve the historic legacy of the ranch by providing reciprocal rights of access to their family’s homestead parcel on the north end.
-The ranch is also adjacent to and part of a larger conservation effort in the greater La Veta area with permanent protection of over 7,000 acres of private land, assuring future generations the open rural character and agricultural legacy of the valley.
+The ranch is also adjacent to and part of a larger conservation effort in the greater La Veta area with permanent protection of over 7,000 acres of private land, assuring future generations of the open rural character and agricultural legacy of the valley.